Bactrocera tryoni: Complex and sister species

 They are part of a species complex, or a group of morphologically similar but biologically distinct species.
 These are called sibling species.
 B. tryoni has three sibling species: B. neohumeralis, B. aquilonis, and B. melas.
 All of these flies are sympatric, meaning that they inhabit the same territory, except B. aquilonas, which inhabits a different geographical area in northwest Australia.
 Genetic data has suggested that B. aquilonas is simply an allopatric population of B. tryoni.
 Additionally, B. tryoni mate at night, while B. neohumeralis mate during the day.
 More pertinently, B. neohumeralis are not pests; they do not destroy crops.
 Despite this behavioral difference, B. neohumeralis and B. tryoni are nearly genetically identical: the two species are only differentiable based on newly developed microsatellite technology.
 The evolutionary relationship between the species within the B. tryoni complex is unknown.

 Distribution and habitat

 B. tryoni prefer humid and warm climates.
 Thus, they are most widespread in eastern Australia, as well as New Caledonia, French Polynesia, the Pitcairn Islands, and the Cook Islands.
 Commercial fruit production has increased in Australia, increasing the geographical area in which B. tryoni can reside, extending as far inland as central Queensland and New South Wales.
 Occasionally, there are outbreaks of B. tryoni in southern and western Australia; however, the coastal areas of Australia are relatively isolated from one another due to harsh, dry weather conditions in intervening regions that are unsuitable for B. tryoni.
-Therefore, other regions of Australia typically remain free of this pest as long as infected fruit is not transported between regions.
+Therefore, other regions of Australia typically remain free of this pest as long as infested fruit is not transported between regions.